wxGlade/wxGlade/README.txt

 * Installation:
 ---------------
-If you are reding this file, you already did all the necessary :-) To start the program, enter ``python wxglade.py'' in your shell
+If you are reading this file, you already did all the necessary :-) To start the program, enter ``python wxglade.py'' in your shell

 * Documentation:
 ----------------
-In the docs/ subdir there's a short introductory tutorial.
-In the examples/ subdir there are some sample wxGlade apps (in xml format, .wxg file extension).
+There's a short introductory tutorial in the docs/ subdirectory.
+In the examples/ subdirectory are some sample wxGlade apps (in xml format, .wxg file extension).

 * Known Bugs/Issues: